My Masonry Stove and Others

 There are at least two ways to go about buying a masonry heater.
 I bought the core from a company in Toronto, Canada, and did all the rest of the work myself.
 Some people hire local masons then to build the foundation, chimney and facing, Tapcon the doors, in, etc. There are now enough masons in North America to build the heaters from scratch, on location with fire brick.
 I hear it takes about 3 days.

-With the perspective of time, I am happy with the TempCast product, but there were some times I wondered if I had made a mistake.
+With the perspective of time, I am happy with the TempCast product, but there were some times I wondered if I had made a bitter mistake.
 There was a perceptible difference from before, when I was a prospective customer; to after I had payed my money.
 When the core arrived, one of the giant 80 lb. blocks had broken in two.
+It was the arch of the bake oven.
 I documented it with the shipping person.
 I assumed it would be replaced, but John told me to just glue it together with refractory cement.
-I insisted on a replacement, but was forced to pay shipping of this 80 lb block from Canada.
+There was no way I was going to accept that particular piece broken.
+If it caused problems I would have to destroy the stove to get to it.
+So I insisted on a replacement, but was forced to pay shipping of this 80 lb block from Canada.
 Then, when I assembled the stove, one block was misshapen.
 There was a huge gap and it rocked.
 Again John told me to just fill it with refractory cement.
 It was a clear manufacturing defect and he knew about it.
-I did fill it and it seems to be ok, but that and other things like it after I had paid my money left a bad taste.
+I did fill it (they give you a tiny little container of cement that would not be nearly enough even if everything was ok) and it seems to be ok, but that and other things like it after I had paid my money left a bad taste.
+I run a business and I don't treat people that way.

-That said, the instruction guide was clear enough that someone like me without a lot of masonry experience could make the footer, block wall, reinforced pad, assemble the blocks, face it, put the door in, etc. John did answer my construction questions.
-And it worked out well, Saves me over a thousand dollars a year in heat and I love it.
+That said, the instruction guide was clear enough that someone like me without a lot of masonry experience could make the footer, block wall up to the first floor, reinforced pad, assemble the firebrick blocks, face it, put the door in, etc. John did answer my construction questions.
+And it worked out well, I have no idea what people pay for fossil fuel heat but I must be saving thousands dollars a year.
+And esthetic ally I love it.
+Expensive upfront but one of the best investments I ever made.
 Just look around and talk to lots of people before you plunk down your money.
 There are more options now that masonry stoves are becoming more common.

 Some Construction Details

 When I faced the core with rock, I first wrapped it with expanded steel lath to prevent cracking, and this worked.
-But I talked to another guy who faced with brick--no expanded metal behind--and crack opened up.
+But I talked to another guy who faced with brick--no expanded metal behind--and it developed some ugly cracks between the bricks.

 More Information/ Links